-A quick look at the history of sugar indicates that its use in dessert recipes was much earlier and more common in England than most people realize.
+A brief look at the history of sugar in England indicates that its use in dessert recipes was much earlier and more common than most people realize.
 Sweetmeats and sugar-sweetened desserts of all sorts were enjoyed from the very beginning of the Medieval Era.

 Evidence suggests that sugar prices averaged about the same as those of common spices and remained so until well into the 1500s and the reign of Elizabeth I. Sugar's widespread availability and extensive use in this era are not generally realized.